Egremont, Cumbria

-Egremont /ˈɛɡrəmənt/ is a market town, civil parish and two electoral wards in Cumbria, England, and historically part of Cumberland.
+Egremont /ˈɛɡrəmənt/ is a market town and civil parish in the Cumberland district of Cumbria, England.
 It is situated just outside the Lake District National Park, 5 mi south of Whitehaven and on the River Ehen.
+The parish also includes the villages of Bigrigg and Moor Row.

-The town, which lies at the foot of Uldale Valley and Dent Fell, has a long industrial heritage including dyeing, weaving and iron ore mining.
-It had a population of 7,444 in 2001, increasing to 8,194 at the 2011 Census.
+The town lies at the foot of the Uldale valley and Dent Fell.
+It has a long industrial heritage including dyeing, weaving and iron ore mining.
+The modern economy is based around the nuclear industry at nearby Sellafield.

-The town's layout today is much the same as at the time of Richard de Lucy around 1200 with its wide Main Street opening out into the market place.
-The remains of the Norman castle, built in the 12th century, are situated at the southern end of Main Street near the market place.

-Egremont was granted a charter for a market and annual fair by King Henry III in 1266.
-The resulting annual Crab Fair now hosts the World Gurning Championships.
+Egremont Castle was built in the 12th century on the site of an earlier fortification.
+The castle ruins stand at the southern end of Main Street, near where the street widens out to serve as the market place.
+Egremont was granted a charter for a market and annual fair by King Henry III around 1266.
+The fair continues as the Crab Fair, which now hosts the World Gurning Championships.

-The modern economy is based around the nuclear industry at Sellafield.

 History

+Toponymy

+The name Egremont derives from the Old French aigremont meaning 'pointed hill'.